Altinn/altinn-notifications/README.md

 Kafdrop will be available on localhost:9000

 ### Running the application
+The application runs on port 5090.
+See full details in Dockerfile.

 - In a terminal navigate to/src/Altinn.Notifications
 - Run `dotnet run ` or `dotnet watch`

-Application is now available on localhost:5090
+Application is now available on localhost:5090.